Stay safe while online shopping—here’s how to protect your money and your data

 Shop with trusted retailers

 Trust is an essential feature of safe online shopping.
-If you’ve found a product that you’d like to buy, but it’s on an unfamiliar website, check the following to ascertain whether or not you feel safe purchasing from it:
+If you’ve found a product that you’d like to buy, but it’s on an unfamiliar website, check the following to gauge whether or not you feel safe purchasing from it:

 Check the returns policy